Generalizable Autonomous Driving System across Diverse Adverse Weather Conditions: Methodology

 \item \textbf{Convergence Check and Centroid Update}: SBICAC checks for convergence by comparing $new\_centroids$ to $centroids$.
 If $new\_centroids$ have not changed significantly (measured by a function like $np.allclose$), SBICAC terminates earlier; otherwise, $centroids$ are updated by $new\_centroids$ and next iteration begins. \end{enumerate}

-In summary, SBICAC leverages inner product similarity to iteratively assign pixels to clusters and update clusters' centroids until the cluster assignments stabilize. \Cref{Fig.cluster_comp} exemplifies the performance of SBICAC against other clustering algorithms.
-This method ensures that the clusters are formed based on maximizing the similarity between pixels and their respective centroids.
+In summary, SBICAC leverages inner product similarity to iteratively assign pixels to clusters and update clusters' centroids until the cluster assignments stabilize.
+SBICAC ensures that the clusters are formed based on maximizing the similarity between pixels and their respective centroids.
 Upon completion of the iterative process, SBICAC outputs the cluster assignments $labels$ for all pixels.
-SBICAC is outlined in Algo. \ref{Algo:SBICCR}.
+The whole pipeline of using SBICAC+SAM to generate frame-wise annotation is illustrated in \Cref{Fig.SAM_labelling}, and SBICAC clustering algorithm is outlined in Algorithm \ref{Algo:SBICCR}.

+In addition, \Cref{Fig.cluster_comp} exemplifies the annotation of SBICAC against other off-the-shelf clustering algorithms for a specific image.
+We can observe that KMeans exists the issue of small object error, while AgglomerativeClustering and SpectralClustering face the problem of larger boundary uncertainty.
+Obviously, the proposed SBICAC achieves relatively better performance compared to those off-the-shelf competitors.